Thermadiag/seq/docs/tiny_string.md

 The comparison operators are also overloaded to work with std::string.

 `seq::tiny_string` also works with std::istream/std::ostream exactly like std::string.

+`seq::tiny_string` provides the same invalidation rules as std::string as well as the same exception guarantees.

-A specialization of std::hash is provided for tiny_string types which relies on [komihash](https://github.com/avaneev/komihash).
+A specialization of `std::hash` and `seq::hasher` is provided for tiny_string types which relies on [komihash](https://github.com/avaneev/komihash).
 This specialization is transparent and supports hashing std::string, tiny_string and const char*.

-`seq::tiny_string` provides the same invalidation rules as std::string as well as the same exception guarantees.

-`seq::tiny_string` is hashable using `std::hash` or [`seq::hasher`](hash.md).

 ## String view